mcfedr/paypal-php/README.md

 ### Standard

 The other choice is to checkout the code, and register it with your autoloader.
 If you need one [ClassLoader](https://github.com/symfony/ClassLoader) is the place to start.

+## Contributing

+Please feel free to post issues, or even better pull requests right here on github.

+It would be great to flesh out the functionality to cover the other parts of paypal api.

+## License

+The library is covered by the GPL v3 or higher.
+There is a copy in the repo.